osbornesec/spower/docs/GETTING_STARTED.md

 ## 7. Start Experimenting on X (Twitter)
 - Navigate to `https://x.com/`.
-- Ensure the content script is active by checking DevTools → Console for `Superpowers` log entries.
+- Ensure the content script is active by checking DevTools → Console for `XFlow` log entries.
 - Autopilot controls appear in the UI once configured.

 ## 8. Cleaning Up